scipy-lectures/scientific-python-lectures/advanced/debugging/index.rst

   * Constants, algorithms, etc...

 * Try to limit interdependencies of your code.
 (Loose Coupling)
-* Give your variables, functions and modules meaningful names.
+* Give your variables, functions and modules meaningful names (not mathematics names)

 pyflakes: fast static analysis
 -------------------------------